THE iF STORY IN SHORT:

 DESIGN FOR GOOD SINCE 1953

 Each year, iF Design organizes one of the most celebrated and valued design competitions worldwide - the iF DESIGN AWARD.

 Recognized as a symbol of outstanding design, nearly 11.000 entries from 57 countries were submitted to the iF DESIGN AWARD in 2022!

 Our reputation as one of the oldest truly independent design institutions in the world rests on our integrity, which clearly sets us apart from our competitors.
 Since 1953, iF e.V. has followed six guiding principles:

-To raise awareness of design among the public and the role it plays in our lives
+Raising awareness of design among the general public

-To safeguard the role of professional designer and boost awareness for this job profile
+Safeguarding the role of professional designers and boosting awareness for this job

-To support talented young people and create a public platform for young designers
+Supporting talented young designers and creating a platform for them

 THE iF OPENING STORY

 1953: Germany was still struggling to overcome the impact of the Second World War, at home and abroad.
 Six years after the British occupying forces selected Hanover as a venue for trade fairs, efforts were made to complement the fair with an institution that would foster and support the “formal design of industrial products” in Germany.